 …

-A STA sets the Short Slot Time subfield to 1 in transmitted Association Request, and Reassociation Request frames when dot11ShortSlotTimeOptionImplemented and dot11ShortSlotTimeOptionActivated are true.
+A non-AP STA sets the Short Slot Time subfield to 1 in transmitted Association Request, and Reassociation Request frames when dot11ShortSlotTimeOptionImplemented and dot11ShortSlotTimeOptionActivated are true.
 Otherwise, the STA sets the Short Slot Time subfield to 0.

 Instruction to TGme Editor: Update REVme D1.3 P2125L62 as shown below.